Vladmidir/interactive-card-details-form/README.md

 ```

 ### Continued development
 In the future, I should make sure to use CSS classes to change an element's style, instead of manipulating it with js.
-I should make better containers